jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_grid_virtualmachines.md

 The Heartbeat alarm is raised when the virtual machine has stopped responding to the hypervisor or is not responding at regular intervals.

-To use this feature, ensure the heartbeat component of the hypervisor is enabled.
-Ensure the virtual machine operating system is compatible with the Hyper-V server version and has the necessary components to provide heartbeat data.
+{% include note.html content="To use this feature, ensure the heartbeat component of the hypervisor is enabled.
+Ensure the virtual machine operating system is compatible with the Hyper-V server version and has the necessary components to provide heartbeat data." %}

 ## Host

 The name of the physical machine hosting the virtual machine (the Hyper-V server).
-If a corresponding Windows connection exists for the host then click on the name to open the Spotlight Overview page for the Windows Server.
+If a corresponding Windows connection exists for the host then click on the name to open the [Spotlight Overview page for the Windows Server][windows_drilldown_overview].

 {% include links.html %}